EdwardJRoss/job-advert-analysis/README.md

 You can run the whole pipeline in the [src](/src) folder by running `./run.sh`, or run each of the numbered steps independently.
 The whole process takes about 1.5 hours on my machine.

+# Todo

+Can we add new data sources like https://www.kaggle.com/PromptCloudHQ/usbased-jobs-from-dicecom and https://www.kaggle.com/PromptCloudHQ/us-jobs-on-monstercom?

+Can we get any other sources of job ads?